-According to the records, one Newhouse Priest called Ferdinando Asmall who died in 1798, lived to the grand old age of 103.
+According to the records, one Newhouse priest called Ferdinando Asmall, who died in 1798, lived to the grand old age of 103.
 In 1800 a new chapel was built at Esh Laude near the little village of Esh to the north.
-The present Catholic church of 1881 at Esh Winning is associated with Irish settlers who came to live and work in the mining village.
+The present Catholic church of 1881 at Esh Winning is associated with nineteenth century Irish settlers who came to live and work in the mining village.

 Flass Hall became a property of the Peases in the 1920s before passing in the 1930s to a local farmer who kept pigs in the house.
-It was taken over by the NCB in 1947 and converted into a private residence in the late 1960s.
-Locally it is called ‘the haunted house’, but the identity of the ghost is not known.
+It was taken over by the National Coal Board in 1947 and converted into a private residence in the late 1960s.
+Locally it is sometimes called ‘the haunted house’, but the identity of the supposed ghost is not known.

-Little is known of the early Ushaw, except that a bake-house belonging to the Batmanson family existed here in the seventeenth and eighteenth centuries, perhaps where Ushaw college now stands to the north.
+Little is known of the early Ushaw, except that a bake-house belonging to the Batmanson family existed here in the seventeenth and eighteenth centuries, perhaps where Ushaw Historic House now stands to the north.

 The nearby Ushaw College, a Catholic institution, pitched a large tent in the college grounds in which the miners could reside.
-Labour was brought in from elsewhere to work at the colliery though a group of men who arrived from Staffordshire to work at the mine in place of the striking miners were persuaded to return home by union officials who paid their fare home even though the new workers were threatened by the colliery manager working for Chaytor.
+Labour was brought in from elsewhere to work at the colliery, though a group of men who arrived from Staffordshire to work at the mine in place of the striking miners were persuaded to return home by union officials who paid their fare home even though the new workers were threatened with sanctions by the colliery manager, who was working for Chaytor.

 New Brancepeth and Alum Waters

-New Brancepeth lies on the south bank of the River Deerness opposite Ushaw Moor.
-It should not be confused with Brancepeth village itself which is over two miles to the south beyond Brandon.
-Until the later half of the nineteenth century it was home to farms including Unthank Farm, first mentioned in 1314 and probably referring to the thankless task of farming here in times past.
+New Brancepeth lies on the south bank of the River Deerness opposite Ushaw Moor and should not be confused with Brancepeth village itself which is over two miles to the south beyond Brandon.
+Until the later half of the nineteenth century it was a home to farms that included Unthank Farm, first mentioned in 1314 and probably referring to the thankless task of farming here in times past.

-At nearby Hareholme Farm, a chapel once stood close to the Deerness that was reputedly founded around 1170 by a murderer called Redpath who is supposed to have been one of the murderers of Thomas a’ Becket’s murderers but his name doesn’t not appear in the list of assailants of that famous archbishop.
+At the nearby Hareholme Farm, a chapel once stood close to the Deerness that was reputedly founded around 1170 by a murderer called Redpath who is supposed to have been one of the assassins of Thomas a’ Becket but Redpath’s name does not appear in the list of assailants of that famous archbishop.

-Many Catholic priests fled to France or to the Low Countries to escape persecution and in the ancient French University town of Douai, 20 miles south of Lille, a Lancashire-born, Oxford-educated priest called William Allen (later Cardinal Allen) established a college for training English priests in 1568 and hundreds of priests flooded into England to secretly practice mass in their homeland, often resulting in the execution of those who were captured.
+Many Catholic priests fled to France or the Low Countries to escape persecution and in the ancient French University town of Douai, 20 miles south of Lille, a Lancashire-born, Oxford-educated priest, William Allen (later Cardinal Allen) established a college for training English priests in 1568 and hundreds of priests flooded into England to secretly perform mass in their homeland, often resulting in the execution of those who were captured.